w3geo/ama-data-poc/README.md

 npm run tiles
 ```

+### Tile creation (requires Tippecanoe)

 **Note:** To generate tiles for a different file, call the following scripts:
 ```bash
 npm run external-data
 CSV=path/to/MY-DATA.CSV npm run prepare-data npm run tiles
 ```

+### Assets for the A3FL app

+* bundeslaender.csv - CSV with Bundesland Code, Name and Bbox
+* bezirke.csv - CSV with Bezirk Code, Name and Bbox
+* gemeinden.csv - CSV with Gemeinde Code, Name and Bbox
+* katastralgemeinden.csv - CSV with Katastralgemeinde Code, Name and Bbox

 ## Start the application